Update: A new batch of SBF flats is now available. Applications are now open until 02 June 2022, Thursday, 11:59 PM

 For HDB loan financing, we can check on our loan potential limits here.
 For financial institutions, we can check with the individual banks directly or engage the help of a mortgage broker such as Redbrick.

-#2 Shortlisting Your Idea Flat Balance Of Sale Flat
+#2 Shortlisting Your Ideal Balance Of Sale Flat

 Unlike BTO flats where the estate specifics are released three months before launch (previously it was six months), SBF buyers would have to wait for the sales launch to look at the available options.
 Regardless, we still have ample time of about one week to decide.
 We can also leverage on HDB Flat portal to filter through the options and narrow down the criteria we desire.
 One useful feature on the HDB Flat portal is the function to filter SBF units by completion date.